 Mott serves approximately 20,000 students annually and offers the most affordable higher education in the area.
 Part of our mission is to promote individual development and improve the overall quality of life in a multicultural community.
 We continuously seek to employ those willing and able to help us carry out this mission.

-Opportunities are posted on our website, on the bulletin board located outside the Human Resources Office and in the job postings book in Human Resources.
-In addition, positions are often advertised using various print and electronic sources.
+Opportunities are posted on our website are often advertised using various print and electronic sources.

 Yes.
 Unsolicited applications will not be acknowledged or considered.

 To begin the application process, you must create an account.
 Make sure to select a username and password that you will easily remember.
 You will need your username and password to apply for other positions in the future.
 Usernames and passwords are case-sensitive and should not include spaces.

 If you forgot your username and/or password, click on the "Forget your username or password" box on the login page.
 If you need additional assistance, please contact Human Resources at 810-762-0565.